Select a medication above to begin.

 Respiratory Depression

-serious, life-threatening, or fatal cases may occur even w/ recommended use, esp. during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately; instruct pts to swallow ER tabs whole; crushing, chewing, or dissolving hydromorphone ER tabs can cause rapid release and absorption of potentially fatal doses
+serious, life-threatening, or fatal cases may occur even with recommended use, especially during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately; instruct patients to swallow ER tabs whole to avoid exposure to potentially fatal hydromorphone dose

 Accidental Ingestion

-accidental ingestion of even one dose, esp. by children, can result in fatal hydromorphone overdose
+accidental ingestion of even one dose, especially by children, can result in fatal hydromorphone overdose

 Neonatal Opioid Withdrawal Syndrome